gmart9900real-op-op-do-not-ban/bullet-rdp/README.md

 - 🪟 Full Windows 11 experience
 - 🌐 Remote access from any device
 - 🧩 Simple and lightweight setup
-- 🔧 No complex configurations needed
+- 🔧 complex configurations needed

 ---

-## 🧑‍💻 Usage

-1. Follow the video tutorial above.
-2. Launch your RDP session.
-3. Enjoy seamless Windows 11 experience with lightning-fast internet.

 ---